markusveidahl/ExportScript/README.md

-### Export WindowsAutoPilotInfo for multiple devices in seconds using this automatic script.
+### Export WindowsAutoPilotInfo for multiple devices

 ```
 1. Configure "Scripts\Export.ps1" with the preferred Group-tag